 (NEW) Sec.
-16-280b-A63.
+16-280b-A62.
 Maintenance of utilization pressure

-The pressure of the Gas, measured at the outlet of the Customer Meter, shall be maintained at a pressure that shall provide safe, efficient utilization of the Gas as a fuel in any customer's properly selected and adjusted Gas utilization equipment.
+Gas pressure, at the outlet of each Customer Meter, shall be maintained by the Operator at a pressure that provides safe and efficient utilization of Gas as a fuel in the customer's properly selected and adjusted Gas utilization equipment.

 (NEW) Sec.
-16-280b-A64.
+16-280b-A63.
 Odorization of Gas